suttonalisonj/innersource/discoverable/README.md

 ### Sharing
 - Tell users to star your repo if they find it interesting.
 - If you have a blog or mailing list, use it.
-Once your repository is ready, send an announcement your subscribers.
+Once your repository is ready, send an announcement to your subscribers.
 - Share it on relevant internal networks.
 Invite people to check out your website and GitHub repository.
 - Reach out to others who keep interest in your work area and see if they can proactively communicate about your repo.
 - Find some enthusiastic early adopters.